• Skip to primary navigation

 • Allow the banana bread to cool for at least 15 minutes before removing it from the pan, then transfer to a wire rack so it cools completely.

-• Serve this South African banana bread with some coffee, tea, a glass of milk, or as preferred.
+• Serve with some coffee, tea, a glass of milk, or as preferred.

 Notes